ToF-/CodeKatas/word-ladder/src/breadth-first-graph-search.md

 # Breadth-First Graph Search
-We can translate this approach into pseudo code:
+We can translate this approach, called breath-frist search, into pseudo code:

 `L` is a list of words